vojtapolasek/vojtux/docs/en/handout.md

 ## Where can I get more information?

-You can find the main page with the information about the modified distribution Fegora [here](https://a-fs.cz/fedora-29-mate-pro-nevidome/).(CZ)
-I have to say that the page is outdated.
-I recommend you joining some of conferences listed below.
+Vojtux currently does not have any official  web site.
+There exists a [Github repo](https://github.com/vojtapolasek/vojtux) containing scripts and tooling which helps in creating of live images.
+It also contains files used in Vojtux-specific packages.
+The project is still in its development stage.
+After we consider that the project is developed enough, we will create a web site with files for download.

-We also recommend you join the [e-mail conference](https://a-fs.cz/emailova-konference/), which was established together with the a-fs.cz website.
+We recommend you join the [e-mail conference](https://a-fs.cz/emailova-konference/), which was established together with the a-fs.cz website.
-We send the latest news about Fegora there, and most importantly, it's a place where we answer your questions and suggestions.
+We send the latest news about Vojtux there, and most importantly, it's a place where we answer your questions and suggestions.
+The conference is currently in Czech, but the reason is that there are not many English Vojtux users yet.

 Another conference we recommend is the Orca screen reader conference.
 It's in English language and very active.
 You can find it [here](https://mail.gnome.org/mailman/listinfo/orca-list).

-As we mentioned above, Fegora is based on the Fedora distribution.
+As we mentioned above, Vojtux is based on the Fedora distribution.
 You can find the official English website [here](https://getfedora.org).

 You can also contact us via e-mail adresses mentioned at the beginning of this document.